bhandarit/Order-disorder-transition/README.md

 H4–6 fragment
 Data Availability

-Processed datasets generated from the simulations are stored in the MPI repository.
+Processed datasets generated from the simulations are stored in the MPI repository link given in main text.

 The scripts in this repository can be used to reproduce the analyses and regenerate the figures from the processed data.